Jinwooooo/jinwooooo-blog/_posts/2018-10-22-browndust-arena-formation-:-granhildr-support-formation.md

 <img src="../uploads/browndust-granhildr-support-formation-traitorous-trinity.jpg">

 It's very important to note that the unit who gets the spotlight changes depending on the meta.
-For example, when there weren't many units that could efficiently kill Granhildr, the spotlight naturally went to Granhildr (what I mean by "efficiently kill" means that the unit is able to perform decently when it goes against other formtions).
+For example, when there weren't many units that could efficiently kill Granhildr, the spotlight naturally went to Granhildr (what I mean by "efficiently kill" means that the unit is able to perform decently when it goes against other formations).
 But, when meta shifted and Granhildr started dying in the 1st round, the spotlight went to Celia.

 Let's look at each unit's skills more carefully.